napari/docs/docs/troubleshooting.md

 ## Known issues

+### Installed plugin doesn't show up in `Plugins` menu

+Installed `npe2` plugins (this is most plugins!) are not loaded until you restart `napari`.
+Try restarting the viewer and see whether this resolves your issue.

+### Plugin options missing

+If you've installed a plugin, restarted `napari`, and some of the plugin's options are missing e.g. there is no `Tools` menu or you're trying to save layers and can't find the plugin in the listed writers, you might have an auto-converted plugin using the deprecated `npe1` engine.

+Try turning off the `Use npe2 adaptor` setting under `Preferences -> Plugins -> Use npe2 adaptor` and restarting napari.
+This setting will be removed in version `0.7.0` of napari, so reach out to the plugin developer to update their plugin.

+Learn more about this in the [adapted plugin guide](adapted-plugin-guide).

 ### Resetting preferences and settings

 Changing napari versions—updating or downgrading—within an environment can cause issues with settings.
 These issues can